thenativeweb/wolkenkit/README.md

 For details on how to configure the databases, please have a look at the source code.
 This will be explained in more detail in the final version of the documentation.

+Also note that before the first use any database has to be set up using the wolkenkit CLI's `wolkenkit setup store ...` commands.
+Pleas look at the CLI's documentation and the source code for this.

 ### Getting help

 Please remember that this version is a community technology preview (CTP) of the upcoming wolkenkit 4.0.
 Therefore it is possible that not all provided features work as expected or that some features are missing completely.